NicolasWinckler/BEAR/README.md

 #BEAR: Balance Equations for Atomic Reactions (in dev)

-## License
+## Licence
 BEAR is distributed under the terms of the GNU Lesser General Public Licence version 3 (LGPL) version 3.

 ##Getting started